mirkocarminati/pdf-rag-chatbot-langchain/README.md

 The Chatbot application will utilize a Streamlit sidebar to upload and select PDF documents from the Amazon S3 bucket.
 The Dockerfile contains the instructions to build the Docker image for the Streamlit application.

+The _template.yaml_ file deploys the Streamlit application in an ECS Cluster with the Fargate launch type.